COVID-19 School Reopening Information for Parents and School Personnel

 When and how should the school report positive COVID-19 cases to the Madison County Department of Health?

-If a school district is notified of a student or staff member’s positive test result, school personnel should immediately contact the MCDOH by calling 315-366-2361.
+If a school district is notified of a student or staff member’s positive test result, school personnel should immediately contact the MCDOH at 315-366-2361.
 Our business hours are Monday–Friday 8:00-4:00pm.
 After hours, please send any positive COVID-19 cases to our secure fax at 315-366-2697.
 Case investigations continue over the weekend.

 What happens when there is a positive case in the school setting?